WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ``<wecSim>`` to the ``$WECSIM/source`` directory, save the revised ``startup.m`` file, and restart MATLAB.

 Step 2.
-Verify the path
+Verify the Path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Verify the path was set up correctly by checking that the WEC-Sim source directory, ``$WECSIM/source``, is listed in